 - Increased capacity of Aboriginal doctors in the NSW health workforce will improve culturally competent service provision to Aboriginal people and support the national agenda of closing the gap in health outcomes for the Aboriginal population.

-If you are an Aboriginal and/or Torres Strait Islander medical graduate applying for a prevocational training position in NSW, you are eligible to apply through the Aboriginal Medical Workforce pathway to any one of the fifteen prevocational training networks or a rural preferential hospital in NSW.
+Aboriginal and/or Torres Strait Islander medical graduate are eligible to apply through the Aboriginal Medical Workforce pathway to any of the fifteen prevocational training networks or rural preferential hospitals in NSW.

-Applicants will read and understand the Aboriginal Medical Workforce pathway procedure and all other procedures underpinning medical graduate allocation in NSW.
-The Aboriginal Medical Workforce pathway application form and supporting documentation must be uploaded on the online Prevocational Training Application program (PTAP).
+Applicants will read and understand the Aboriginal Medical Workforce pathway procedure and all other procedures underpinning medical intern recruitment in NSW before making their application.

 Cadetships for Indigenous medical students in NSW for rural postgraduate placement